About RCSB PDB: Enabling Breakthroughs in Scientific and Biomedical Research and Education

 - Training, Outreach, and Education: PDB-101 materials illustrate how PDB data help explain fundamental biology, biomedicine, energy sciences, and biotechnology

 Millions of Data Consumers worldwide served every year

 Researchers, scientists, educators, students, curious public, medical professionals, patients, and patient advocates

 Public and Private sectors, including pharmaceutical and biotechnology companies

-- Deposition/Biocuration Services support Data Depositors who deposit the results of their structural studies of biological macromolecules to the PDB.
+- Service 1 Deposition/Biocuration: supports Data Depositors who submit the results of their structural studies of biological macromolecules to the PDB.
 All data deposited undergo expert review.
 Each structure is examined for self-consistency, standardized using controlled vocabularies, cross-referenced with other biological data resources, and validated for scientific/technical accuracy.

-- Archive Management/Access Services support PDB Data Consumers by maintaining the PDB archive; data dictionary development and standardization, enabling global data delivery and DOI registration, and integrating PDB data with other available information.
+- Service 2 Archive Management and Access: supports PDB Data Consumers by maintaining the PDB archive; data dictionary development and standardization, enabling global data delivery and DOI registration, and integrating PDB data with other available information.

-- Data Exploration Services support PDB Data Consumers in the US and around the world through our open-access web portal RCSB.org that provides tools for structure visualization and analysis.
+- Service 3 Data Exploration: supports PDB Data Consumers in the US and around the world through our open-access web portal RCSB.org that provides tools for structure visualization and analysis.